 How to get to the Imperial Crown

 First, find your way to the Imperial Treasury in the Hofburg complex.
 Once inside, it’s hard to miss.
-In fact, it’s one of the very first exhibits you’ll see, displayed with orb and sceptre opposite an 1832 painting of Emperor Francis II/I in full regalia with the crown on his head.
+In fact, this is one of the very first exhibits you’ll see, displayed alongside an orb and sceptre.
+Look at the wall opposite for an 1832 painting of Emperor Francis II/I in full regalia with the crown on his head.

 Address: Schweizerhof, Hofburg, 1010 Vienna | Website